 Health news is full of talk about trending “superfoods” such as blueberries, salmon, and dark, leafy greens.
-These foods are defined as “nutrient-rich foods considered to be especially beneficial for health and well-being.”* “Official” superfoods lists includes those items, as well as broccoli, avocado, olive oil, and nuts, depending on the source, but India has long been home to some superfoods that are still under the radar in the West.
+These foods are defined as “nutrient-rich foods considered to be especially beneficial for health and well-being.”* “Official” superfoods lists includes those items, as well as broccoli, avocado, olive oil, and nuts, depending on the source, but India has long been home to some Ayurvedic superfoods that are still under the radar in the West.

-Ayurveda, the ancient healthcare system of India, has long recognized superfoods, either growing wild in forests, or cultivated by farmers.
+Used in India for millennia, Ayurvedic superfoods are grown wild in forests, or cultivated by farmers.
 Of particular note are Cinnamon, Amla, and Moringa, all of which have been part of the Indian diet for centuries.
 Read on to learn about these nutrient-dense foods.

 1. Ceylon Cinnamon